 - Age ranges

-How RFM analysis help segment and convert customers better?
+How does RFM analysis help segment and convert customers better?

-By creating a segmentation based on direct preferences it's possible to identify certain behaviors of our customers, identifying:
+By creating a segmentation based on direct preferences it's possible to identify certain behaviours of our customers, identifying:

 - everything our customer base likes and dislikes

-- how many times in a year they purchase the same product
+- how many times in a year do they purchase the same product

 - how their shopping cart is composed

-This information allows us to take an important step forward: anticipating the will of customers and drive them to an unexpressed behaviour providing them with the right contents or products.
+This information allows us to take an important step forward: anticipating the will of customers and driving them to an unexpressed behaviour providing them with the right contents or products.

-Furthermore, using machine learning it is possible to make predictions regarding the probability of the next purchase or recreating a new segmentation using more interesting algorithms such as that of K-Means.
+Furthermore, using machine learning it is possible to make predictions regarding the probability of the next purchase or recreate a new segmentation using more interesting algorithms such as that of K-Means.

-The RFM algorithm make us able to grouped into 11 clusters (mutually exclusive groupings), avoiding overlaps and analyzing the expression of direct customer preferences: Recency, Frequency and Monetary.
+The RFM algorithm makes us able to group into 11 clusters (mutually exclusive groupings), avoiding overlaps and analyzing the expression of direct customer preferences: Recency, Frequency and Monetary.